NordAxon/iuc-automationshorna/README.md

 Because we did not have access to the production line and USB camera when the training data was collected, and because we did not know exactly where the camera would be located in relation to the jars, efforts were taken to collect diverse but realistic training data that would enable the model to recognize defective jars in any photo.
 Therefore, images of jars were taken against different backgrounds, in different lighting, and from different distances and angles.
 The training images were captured using Petter's phone, in an 16:9 aspect ratio (vertical).

 To collect training data of defective jars, spots, lines, drawings, squiggles, etc. were drawn on the jars with different coloured markers.
 To collect training data of non-defective jars, similar photos were taken of normal jars.
 In total, ~250 images of defective jars and ~200 of non-defective jars were taken.
-They can be found in NordAxon's OneDrive under ```PROJECTS/IUC Syd/data```.
+They can be found in NordAxon's OneDrive under ```PROJECTS/IUC Syd/data/set_2```.

+Later, images from the conveyor belt were captured with the usb camera.
+However, these additional training images reduced the model's performance, causing it to classify most images on the conveyor belt as defective.
+As a result, these additional images were not used.
+They can be found in NordAxon's OneDrive under ```PROJECTS/IUC Syd/data/set_3```.

 #### Deployment